netgen/local-development-setup/nginx/README.md

 sudo systemctl is-enabled nginx
 ```

-To enable it to automatically start after reboot:
+To enable it to automatically start after a reboot:

 ```console
 sudo systemctl enable nginx
 ```

-## 5 Install websites
+## 5 Installation of websites

 Now you can install websites provided in `websites` directory in the root of the
 repository.
 Websites will be located in `/var/www` directory.
 While this folder
-already exists on Ubuntu, on MacOS you need to generate it first:
+already exists on Ubuntu, on macOS you need to generate it first:

 ```console
 sudo mkdir /var/www